 The basic search field is a keyword search which searches over specific fields in a product’s data.
 You can search for the following product data using basic search:

 - Product name

 - Product variant key

 To search for products, enter a valid search term into search field and press enter.
-Currently, you can only search for one search term at a time.
+You can search for multiple search terms at once as well.